vaibhavsinh/CSharp_OOPS_Question/readme.md

 43. What is a Singleton Class in C#?
 44. What is Dependency Injection in .NET Core?
 Design pattern to inject dependencies into a class.
 45. What is IDisposable Interface in C#?
+46. Interface can be Private ?
+No at the top level not but in the class it can be declared as private.